 Shrug on your lab coat, we’re about to get all scientific.

 Acne thrives on inflammation.
 Your body resorts to inflammation to combat anything foreign or threatening.

 Scientists are still trying to figure out what triggers acne, but one educated guess is that it starts with stress.
 Whether psychological or physical, stress gives your hormones the signal to start inflammation, remember that trusty defense mechanism?

-Then you have to account for follicular hyperkeratinization, which is a fancy term for excessive skin cell growth.
-Essentially what’s happening is your cells are dividing real fast, and your body can’t get rid of them fast enough.
-They get sticky and stuck in your pores and, along with the inflammation, effectively narrow the pore opening.
+Then you have to account for follicular hyperkeratinization, which is a fancy term for too much keratin in your pores.
+Essentially what’s happening is your cells are shedding fast, and your body can’t get rid of them fast enough.
+The excess keratin makes them get sticky and trapped in your pores.
+Along with the inflammation, they effectively narrow the pore opening.

 Next, we add sebum into the mix.
 Sebum is your naturally produced skin oil that is supposed to express from your pores to keep your face hydrated and protected.
-As many of us acne-prone individuals are familiar with, sometimes your skin produces too much sebum and acne really likes that.
+As many of us, acne-prone individuals are familiar with, sometimes your skin produces too much sebum and acne likes that.

 So now, you have dead skin cells and inflammation gumming up your pores and trapping puddles of sebum inside.
 It doesn’t sound like a fun place to be, but bacteria called P. acnes are all about it.
 They thrive in a no-oxygen, high sebum environment.

 P. acnes are microorganisms, or bacteria, that live on the skin of pretty much everyone.
 Just having P. acnes hanging out on your face isn’t enough to get a breakout.
 But when they’re growing in a clogged pore, they trigger your immune system to step up and get rid of them.

 Only here’s the problem: the immune system resorts to its favorite defense, inflammation.
 There’s already a lot of inflammation going on in that teeny little pore, and when it increases, it ruptures.